 Need to know what your credit looks like?
 You can check by requesting a copy of your credit report from the major credit reporting agencies in Canada.
 By law, these agencies are required to provide this information free of charge, once every 12 months.
 Many companies or lenders will generally not approve you for a loan if your score is below 650, however, there are always exceptions that can be taken into consideration.
 For some large purchases, such as a home or a large line of credit, you may need to have an even higher score.

 To learn more about how to check your credit standings, you can do your own research or enlist the help of professionals.
 Many services can provide a free consultation and help you review the reports.

 How Canadians Can Improve Credit Score

-When it comes to bad credit, improving it may seem daunting.
-But it doesn't have to be.
+When it comes to bad credit, improving it may seem daunting, but it's better than waiting it out because bad credit information can stay on your credit report for six to ten years.
 Improving your credit history can be done by completing a few steps below.
 With time, patience and dedication, you’ll be well on your way.

 1) Avoid late payments on bills.
 Late payments can hurt your credit by making it look like you don't pay your debts in time.
 To avoid this, set up autopay or payment reminders on your phone or calendar to ensure that you never miss a bill again.

 2) Use only 30% of your credit limit.
 Using less than 30% of your credit limit ensures that you don't go over the top.
 On the other hand, if you put too much on your credit card (say 50%), it can make it look like you're taking advantage of your credit which will affect your score as well.

 3) Pay off your credit cards completely.
 Paying off your credit card every month ensures that you don't get stuck with a high balance.
 However, if you can't pay it off completely in one go, make sure to pay at least the minimum amount due before the due date so that you don't get charged interest on it.